 Bill arrived in Vermont in 1996 at a time when he was also practicing law in Massachusetts and New York.
 He has since focused strictly on Vermont practice.
 He is a member of the Vermont Bar Association and Chittenden County Bar Association, and participates in the probate, trust, estate and elder law sections.
 On his arrival in Vermont he clerked for Honorable Susan Fowler at the Chittenden County Probate Court, and has served on the Advisory Committee on Probate Rules by appointment of the Vermont Supreme Court.
 He has spoken at numerous seminars and presentations on the subjects of probate, trusts, estates and taxes.

 He graduated from Western New England College School of Law in 1994 and attained licenses in Massachusetts, New York and Vermont.
 Bill earned his undergraduate degree from Boston University School of Liberal Arts in 1974 with distinction in American History.
 He was manager and business owner of the Albany, New York tax preparation firm Tax-Prep from 1977 through 1992, started by his parents in 1967, where Bill honed his skills and knowledge of tax law, accounting, labor matters and services to the owners of small businesses.
-He is a native of Albany, New York and served in the US Navy 1967 - 1971 as a communication specialist in Norfolk, Virginia and Keflavik, Iceland.
-Bill resides in Jericho Center with his wife Liz Thompson and their son Will.
+He is a native of Albany, New York and served in the US Navy 1967 - 1971 as a communication yeoman in Norfolk, Virginia and Keflavik, Iceland.
+Bill resides in Jericho Center.

 He has counseled numerous non-profit organizations and is a current board member of Sundog Poetry Center advancing literary arts in Vermont.
 He was a founding board member and president of Young Tradition Vermont promoting traditional music and dance for young Vermonters.
 He also was board member and past president of HomeShare Vermont, matching the housing needs of elders, people with disabilities, and home seekers; and past president of Camp For Me, a summer day camp for adopted teens and children, founded by the Vermont Children's Aid Society.

 Michelle M. Ackel has been with Drislane Law Office since 2009.
-She focuses on the administration of trusts and estates and the development of wills and trusts.
-Her background includes legal work in real estate, estate administration and planning, banking services, bookkeeping, tax preparation and mortgage processing.
+Her background includes legal work in estate and trust planning and administration, real estate and guardianships, and in banking services, bookkeeping, tax preparation and mortgage processing.

-Michelle received a Paralegal Certificate from Champlain College in 2005, coupled with additional skills in accounting, tax preparation, and business from her education at Champlain College and the Community College of Vermont.
+Michelle received a Paralegal Certificate from Champlain College in 2005, in addition to completing courses in accounting, tax preparation, and business.